What Happens After Your Child’s Autism Diagnosis?

 1. Take Effective Steps to Get Your Child the Service They Require

-Consult your child’s developmental pediatrician to discuss your alternatives while looking for supportive services, such as Applied Behavior Analysis or ABA therapy.
+When a child is diagnosed with autism, it’s recommended to consult your child’s developmental pediatrician to discuss your options while seeking supportive services, such as Applied Behavior Analysis (ABA) therapy.
 Other services to consider are:

 • Workplace therapy